NeuroBench/neurobench/docs/tutorials/tutorial_neurobench.dvs.rst

-   from neurobench.datasets import DVSGesture from neurobench.models import SNNTorchModel from neurobench.benchmarks import Benchmark from neurobench.accumulators.accumulator import aggregate, choose_max_count
+   from neurobench.datasets import DVSGesture from neurobench.models import SNNTorchModel from neurobench.benchmarks import Benchmark from neurobench.postprocessing.postprocessor import aggregate, choose_max_count

 For this tutorial, we will make use of the example architecture that is included in the NeuroBench framework.